Hakkı Emre Yunt: Diplomatic career

-In 2019, he was opposed to Peter Handke was awarded the Nobel Peace Prize who is a known supporter of Slobodan Milosevic and decided not to attend the Nobel Prize ceremony that year.
+In 2019, he opposed to Peter Handke, a known supporter of Slobodan Milosevic, being awarded the Nobel Peace Prize, and decided not to attend the Nobel Prize ceremony that year.

 As in May 2022 Sweden applied to become a member of NATO and the Turkish President Recep Tayyip Erdogan voiced opposition to the aim due to terrorists being represented in the Swedish Parliament, Yunt demanded the extradition of the Swedish MP Amineh Kakabaveh to Turkey.
 Kakabaveh responded that not she should be extradited to Turkey but the ambassador should be sent back to Turkey.
 Later, Yunt said the extradition was a misunderstanding as Turkey didn't make such a request.